deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 }
 ```

-For the Vote function we need to receive the id for the proposal and the vote choice, we will validate that the user has not voted already and the vote period is currently open.
+We'll need the proposal's id and the vote option for the Voting function, and we'll validate that the user hasn't voted yet and that the vote period is still open.
-Also we validate if the proposal has more than fifty percent of votes in one option we need to change the proposal status to Accepted or Rejected.
+Also, if the proposal receives more than half of the votes in one option, the proposal status must be changed to Accepted or Rejected.

 ```CPP
 function vote(uint _proposalId, VotingOptions _vote) external {